Synthetixio/SIPs/SIPS/sip-seth-lp-rewards.md

 - There are so many LPs now that it takes 2 multi-sig multi-send transactions to send out the LP SNX rewards
 - The co-ordination amongst the 5 multi-sigs signers and overhead each manually verifying is inefficient given this could all be offloaded to a trusted smart contract to calculate on-chain in a trust-less manner.
 - The [gnosis multi-sig](https://wallet.gnosis.pm/#/wallet/0x53265D3D34c9ECB5685Be3176430366b4e392010) freezes and is very slow to react since the payloads of the transactions are so big
+- LP providers have noted is that if they withdraw / rebalance any amount of their liquidity from the pool during the week then all their rewards will be forfeited.
+The python script checks that no withdrawals / transfer of LP tokens have been made from the pool to prevent people from gaming the rewards.

 ## Specification